 The Goal Of These Rankings

 Is to give you an unbiased viewpoint of how I find these muzzles.
-We (Indie & I) give them an incredibly thorough testing, and will continue to adjust the reviews and this list with our findings together.
+We (Indie, my german shepherd & I) give them an incredibly thorough testing, and will continue to adjust the reviews and this list with our findings together.

 How should you use it?
 Take my learnings and find the most appropriate harness for you and yours.
 Just because I love a product, doesn’t make it ideal for you!
 But it does give you a benchmark to work from.
 That’s my goal.
 Let’s make informed decisions!